stevefrost/gitsy/README.md

-#A simple, easy tou se GitHub V3 API package built for FuelPHP
+#A simple, easy to use GitHub V3 API package built for Laravel

-Vivamus sagittis lacus vel augue laoreet rutrum faucibus dolor auctor.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Nullam quis risus eget urna mollis ornare vel eu leo.
-Donec id elit non mi porta gravida at eget metus.

 ## Method List Legend